-Glass Lewis avoids conflicts of interest to the maximum extent possible, and in situations where a conflict is not avoidable, makes specific and prominent disclosure of the potential conflict.
-Glass Lewis does not enter into business relationships that may conflict with its mission to serve institutional participants in the capital markets with objective advice and services.
-Glass Lewis does not offer consulting services to corporate issuers or directors, or to proponents of shareholder proposals or dissident shareholders in control contests.
+Glass Lewis avoids conflicts of interest that may impact its mission of providing objective information about corporate issuers to its institutional investor clients.
+For instance, Glass Lewis does not offer consulting services to corporate issuers or directors, proponents of shareholder proposals or dissident shareholders in control contests.

-Glass Lewis has a Research Advisory Council (“RAC”), an independent external group of prominent industry experts, to ensure that Glass Lewis’ proxy voting policies are comprehensive, well-reasoned and reflective of current global governance and regulatory practices and developments.
-The RAC also helps Glass Lewis ensure that its research is independent and is consistently of high quality.
-The RAC, chaired by David Nierenberg, Founder of The D3 Family Funds, and supported by Aaron Bertinetti, Vice President of Research and Engagement, includes the following experts in the fields of corporate governance, finance, law, management, investments and accounting: Charles A. Bowsher, former Comptroller General of the U.S. and RAC Chair Emeritus; Kevin J. Cameron, co-founder and former President of Glass Lewis; Jesse Fried, Professor of Law at Harvard Law School; Bonnie Hill, President of B. Hill Enterprises and co-founder of Icon Blue, Stéphanie Lachance, Vice President, Responsible Investment, and Corporate Secretary of PSP Investments; and Carla Topino, former Associate Vice President, European and Emerging Markets Policy of Glass Lewis.
+Glass Lewis has a Research Advisory Council (“RAC”), an independent external group of prominent industry experts, to ensure that Glass Lewis’ house proxy voting policies are comprehensive, well-reasoned and reflective of current global governance and regulatory practices and developments.
+The RAC also helps Glass Lewis ensure that its research maintains an independent perspective.
+The RAC, chaired by David Nierenberg, Founder of The D3 Family Funds, and supported by Eric Shostal, Glass Lewis’ Senior Vice President of Research and Engagement, includes experts in the fields of corporate governance, finance, law, management, investments and accounting as detailed on Glass Lewis’ corporate website (https://www.glasslewis.com/leadership-2/).
 Neither OTPP nor AIMCO is represented on the RAC, nor do they play any part in nominating or appointing RAC members.